Chapter in this post:

 My personal test winner: The BigBlue pocket warmer

-I tested a few models last year and ended up with the "BigBlue hand warmer' stuck as it offers some practical advantages that other USB pocket warmers don't have:
+I tested a few models last year and ended up with the “BigBlue hand warmer” stuck as it offers some practical advantages that other USB pocket warmers don't have:

-- lots of capacity: 6000 mAh
+• lots of capacity: 6000 mAh

-- Can also be used as a power bank and flashlight
+• Can also be used as a power bank and flashlight

-- Practical, flat shape: you can hold the palms of your hands on it and it doesn't look thick in your pocket either
+• Practical, flat shape: you can hold the palms of your hands on it and it doesn't look thick in your pocket either

-- Heating function in two stages: High and Low (indicated by red LEDs)
+• Heating function in two stages: High and Low (indicated by red LEDs)

-- it gets warm very quickly
+• it gets warm very quickly

-- Heating function via slide switch: does not accidentally activate in the pocket
+• Heating function via slide switch: does not accidentally activate in the pocket

-- Battery level indicator with 4 blue LEDs
+• Battery level indicator with 4 blue LEDs

-- The flashlight is activated with a long press on a button on a corner - it doesn't happen quickly and unplanned
+• The flashlight is activated with a long press on a button on a corner - it doesn't happen quickly and unplanned

-Heating with the stages "high" and "low"
+Heating with levels “high” and “low”

 With a capacity of 6000 mAh, the BigBlue has enough power to charge the iPhone and keep your hands warm for a few hours.
 In the low level (in which it delivers up to around 40 ° C) it lasts a good 4 hours - an information from the manufacturer that I can confirm.

-The "high" level is significantly warmer and still provides heat of around 2 °C for 50 hours.
+The "high" level is significantly warmer and still delivers heat of around 2 °C for 50 hours.
 You can still hold it in your hand without pain, but it is sometimes too warm for me.
 If I use it at this level, I switch it back to "low" every now and then.

 Last year I used a hand warmer from CSL (oval design), among other things.
 However, this had the disadvantage that it only got warm on one side (probably because the electronics or the battery were installed on the other side).
 This is not the case with the BigBlue.
 This becomes evenly warm on both flat sides and invites you to warm up the whole palm or even both palms at the same time.